Aerial footage of Venezuela

 4K Filming

-The ground footage was filmed with a RED camera and cable-cams among the trees, the aerial footage was shot with an Arriflex Alexa cinema camera embedded in a Cineflex gyro-stabilized system provided by Papa Sierra.
+Ground footage was shot using a RED camera and cablecam systems rigged in the forest canopy.
+Aerial footage was shot using an Arri Alexa cinema camera mounted in a Cineflex gyro-stabilised system supplied by Papa Sierra.
+The entire Venezuela collection is available in 4K.

 The Lost World of Venezuela and its Vegetation, Charles Brewer-Carias